Prominent interference peaks in the dephasing Anderson model

-given in terms of overlaps between energy eigenstates $\ket{\psi_{i/j}}$ and site eigenstates $\ket{x/y}$, and the function $f(x,y)$ characterizing the ability of the Lindblad operator (Eq.~\eqref{eq:lindblad}) to resolve small spatial structures.
+The system thus decoheres in the eigenbasis of the system Hamiltonian, as it is typically the case in the weak dephasing limit, and the dephasing constant $\gamma$ enters only as multiplicative prefactor.
+Its impact thus reduces to the definition of a time-scale, such that duration of growth and decay of interference structures depends on the actual value of $\gamma$, but quantities like maximal height of given structures (with the maximization performed over time) are indeed independent of $\gamma$, which explains why the prominence becomes independent of $\gamma$ for sufficiently weak dephasing in Fig.~\ref{fig:prominence_split}.

 Transitions between states $\ket{\psi_{i}}$ and $\ket{\psi_{j}}$ can thus be sizeable if both states have substantial amplitudes on pairs of sites $\ket{x}$ and $\ket{y}$, and if the function $f(x,y)$ for those two sites is sufficiently large, which means that coherent superpositions of $\ket{x}$ and $\ket{y}$ decay quickly.